haidernayyar/react-native-app-picker/README.md

 # react-native-app-picker

-React native library for picking installed applications
+React native library to get list of applications installed as array of package name.

 ## Installation